inverno-io/inverno-core/README.md

 ### Building and running with Maven

-The development of a Winter module is pretty easy using [Apache Maven](https://maven.apache.org/), you simply need to create a standard Java project that inherits from `io.winterframework.dist:winter-parent` project and declare a dependency to `io.winterframework:winter-core`:
+The development of a Winter module is pretty easy using [Apache Maven][maven], you simply need to create a standard Java project that inherits from `io.winterframework.dist:winter-parent` project and declare a dependency to `io.winterframework:winter-core`:

 ```xml
 <!-- pom.xml -->